joshwcomeau/react-flip-move/README.md

 ## Known Issues

   * **Interrupted enter/leave animations can be funky**.
-If enter/leave animations are interrupted, odd quirks can occur.
-It's generally fine if they're batched, but spamming a `remove item` button causes items to jump around.
+This has gotten better recently thanks to our great contributors, but extremely fast adding/removing of items can cause weird visual glitches, or cause state to become inconsistent.
+Experiment with your usecase!

   * **Existing transition/transform properties will be overridden.** I am hoping to change this in a future version, but at present, Flip Move does not take into account existing `transition` or `transform` CSS properties on its direct children.